First Licensed Nevada Affiliate Jon Friedberg Talks to CAP

-We recently spoke with Jon Friedberg, President and CEO of PokerTrip Enterprises, whose sites include All Vegas Poker and The Poker Atlas.
+We recently spoke with Jon Friedberg, President and CEO of PokerTrip Enterprises, whose sites include All Vegas Poker and Poker Atlas.
 Last week, Jon became the first affiliate to receive preliminary approval for an interactive service provider license to operate as an affiliate in Nevada’s regulated online poker market.
 Friedberg is meeting with the Nevada Gaming Commission on September 20 for final approval.

 Friedberg was gracious enough to take some time to answer questions about the process of becoming a licensed affiliate in Nevada for CasinoAffiliatePrograms.com.